ROSSEM: Dissidences

-In 1993 Van Rossem courted controversy by shouting “Vive la république d'Europe, vive Julien Lahaut!” during King Albert II's oath ceremony following his succession to the throne.
+In 1993 Van Rossem courted controversy by shouting "Vive la république d'Europe, vive Julien Lahaut!" during King Albert II's oath ceremony following his succession to the throne.
 Later that year, the party collapsed due to infighting amongst its members, and did not contest the next election.

 There were three dissidences.
 The first was Waardig Ouder Worden in 1993, which joined the Vlaams Blok in 1999, it was led by Hendrik Boonen and Paul Verledens.

 The second was HOERA in 1993 by Jan Decorte in relation to the internal division between republicans and monarchists.

 The third one was Beter Alternatieven Nastreven Als Apathisch Nietsdoen in 1995 and was active until 1997 before joining Vivant.
 This dissidence, and its French-speaking section (BANANE) are generally considered as the successors of ROSSEM because Jean-Pierre Van Rossem gave them his support.

-It is interesting to note that the anti-Van Rossem economically libertarian members of the party also grouped together in the Blanco list, led by Marcel Van der Vloet, that participated in the 1995 elections before joining the Vlaams Blok.
+It is interesting to note that the anti-Van Rossem economically libertarian members of the party also grouped together in the Blanco list, led by Marcel Van der Vloet, that also participated in the 1995 elections.
 This was a populist list that insisted on voting "against all" by voting for them.

+1994 Local elections

+In the 1994 Belgian local elections, Rossem managed to present lists in a few municipalities, but with mediocre results.

+In Meise, the party achieved 2.33%, its best result.
+In some municipalities in the province of Antwerp, the party exceeded 1%: Malle (1.78%), Zwijndrecht (1.71%) and Mechelen (1.29%) as well as in the municipality of Sint-Gillis-Waas (1.35%) in East Flanders.

+Finally, in the rest of the municipalities where Rossem was present, the party never exceeded 1%: Bruges (0.94%), Deinze (0.82%), Ghent (0.81%), Sint-Niklaas (0.75%), Antwerp (0.75%) and Wemmel (0.35%).

+Finally, in Ninove, the party ran under the name of Banier and managed to obtain 11% (3 elected members), but in 2000 the result fell to 7% (1 elected member) before disappearing altogether.

+Most of the party's local sections had joined WOW, which managed to obtain fairly decent results, between 0.5% and 5%, resulting in a handful of elected local councillors throughout Flanders and one provincial councillor in Antwerp.